inside.ewu.edu

 Pre-requisites: admission to a Leadership degree or certificate program.

-This course focuses on understanding the social/emotional skills necessary for effective leadership.
-Students will identify an explore a variety of elements including emotional intelligence, leader/follower social awareness, leader/follower relationship management, strengths based leadership, and the use of personal power.
-Students will explore how to develop these skills and competencies in others.
-Students will explore the tools necessary to become a reflective leader.
+Focuses on understanding the social/emotional skills necessary for effective leadership.
+Students identify an explore a variety of elements including emotional intelligence, leader/follower social awareness, leader/follower relationship management, strengths based leadership, and the use of personal power.
+Students explore how to develop these skills and competencies in others.
+Students explore the tools necessary to become a reflective leader.

 LEAD 503.
 ETHICAL LEADERSHIP.
 4 Credits.